benschw/benschw.github.io/_drafts/2015-12-14-testing-php-fliglio-microservices-with-docker.markdown

 }
 {% endhighlight %}

+_(you'll of course also want to test error cases and all your methods...)_

 ### Mocking external resources
 Up to here, we've really been talking about integration testing our application, but sometimes you either don't have control of certain resource dependencies or you have a spidering web of transitive